seadowg/collect-design/research/repeats.md

 # Repeats

-This is motivated by a narrative emerging on the forum around changes people want make to repeats.
+This is motivated by a narrative emerging on the forum around changes people want to make to repeats in Collect.

 ## Goals